-One sure way is to have packs of FloodSax® which are flexible and multi-purpose so can be used to stop floods both inside and outside.
+One sure way to provide instant flood protection is to have packs of FloodSax® which are flexible and multi-purpose so can be used to stop floods both inside and outside.

-When using them inside leaving them in their ‘dry’ state which means they are super-absorbent to soak up drips, leaks and spills from pipes, radiators, kitchen appliances and boilers … basically anything that can leak.
+When using them inside simply deploy them in their ‘dry’ state which means they are super-absorbent to soak up drips, leaks and spills from pipes, radiators, kitchen appliances and boilers … basically anything that can leak.

 FloodSax® are so ultra-thin it means they can be slipped into the hardest-to-reach places such as under floorboards or beneath boilers, sinks and baths.
 In most of these you’ve no chance of squeezing a bucket or a bowl in.